Qazeer/InfoSec-Notes/DFIR/Windows/ASEP.md

 ### Windows scheduled tasks

+Scheduled tasks are used to automatically perform a task on the system whenever the criteria associated to the scheduled task occurs.
+The scheduled tasks can either be run at a defined time, on repeat at set intervals, or when a specific event occurs, such as the system boot.

+The `Scheduled Tasks` tab of the `Sysinternals`' `Autoruns` utility can be used to enumerate the programs starting through Windows scheduled taks.
+The following DOS and PowerShell utilities may be used as well.

 ```
 # Verbose - includes task name, task to run, status, hostname & logon mode, last run time, running user, periodicity, etc.
 schtasks /query /fo LIST /v